-Self-Managed – Most of the tasks and operations on the server are done by the customer.
+Self-Managed – The customer does most of the tasks and operations on the server.
 The hosting service does the maintenance.

-While cloud hosting sounds like the go-to solution for web hosting.
-One needs to keep in mind that all of the previously described hosting services continue to exist to provide for a certain need.
-One just needs to analyze the project before choosing the appropriate hosting service.
+While cloud hosting sounds like the go-to solution for web hosting, one needs to keep in mind that all of the previously described hosting services continue to exist to provide for a specific need.
+One needs to analyze the project before choosing the appropriate hosting service.